Siege of Yorktown: Battle of the Chesapeake

-The siege
+Siege

 Initial movements

 On September 26, transports with artillery, siege tools, and some French infantry and shock troops from Head of Elk, the northern end of the Chesapeake Bay, arrived, giving Washington command of an army of 7,800 Frenchmen, 3,100 militia, and 8,000 Continentals.
 Early on September 28, Washington led the army out of Williamsburg to surround Yorktown.
 The French took the positions on the left while the Americans took the position of honor on the right.
 Cornwallis had a chain of seven redoubts and batteries linked by earthworks along with batteries that covered the narrows of the York River at Gloucester Point.
 That day, Washington reconnoitered the British defenses, and decided that they could be bombarded into submission.
 The Americans and the French spent the night of the 28th sleeping out in the open, while work parties built bridges over the marsh.
 Some of the American soldiers hunted down wild hogs to eat.

 On September 29, Washington moved the army closer to Yorktown, and British gunners opened fire on the infantry.
 Throughout the day, several British cannon fired on the Americans, but there were few casualties.
 Fire was also exchanged between American riflemen and Hessian Jägers.

 Cornwallis pulled back from all of his outer defenses, except for the Fusilier's redoubt on the west side of the town and redoubts 9 and 10 in the east.
 Cornwallis had his forces occupy the earthworks immediately surrounding the town because he had received a letter from Clinton that promised relief force of 5,000 men within a week and he wished to tighten his lines.
 The Americans and the French occupied the abandoned defenses and began to establish their batteries there.
 With the British outer defenses in their hands, allied engineers began to lay out positions for the artillery.
 The men improved their works and deepened their trenches.
 The British also worked on improving their defenses.